 6. Easy Entry to Mobile Market

 With this, we have now gone through the basics of both the cross-platform app development frameworks – meaning, it’s the right time to look into React Native vs Xamarin and see who is winning the war to rule this year.

 So, here we go.

-React Native vs Xamarin: Comparison of the Two Cross-Platform App Development Titans
+React Native vs Xamarin: Comparison of the Two Cross-Platform App Development Platforms

 1. Market Share

 React Native, as shared in the image below, has a comparatively booming market.
-It is widely adopted by the mobile application developers and reputed companies, especially after Facebook has announced a re-architecture to React Native platform.
+It is widely adopted by the mobile application developers and reputed react native app development company, especially after Facebook has announced a re-architecture to React Native platform.

 So, the winner of this war between two Cross-platform titans is React Native.